 Near Liquid Staking

-Near was aimed to be a decentralized blockchain and a fast, less expensive, and scalable network for dApps (Decentralised Applications).
-Near uses the Nightshade consensus mechanism, a form of PoS mechanism.
+Near aims to be a decentralized blockchain and a fast, less expensive, and scalable network for dApps (Decentralized Applications).
+In addition, it uses the Nightshade consensus mechanism, a form of PoS mechanism.

 Participants need to stake NEAR tokens in the Near staking pool to help validate transactions and earn participation rewards, i.e., more NEAR tokens.

-In addition to liquid staking, the Near protocol offers Delegate staking, which we explained in this article’s early sections.
+In addition to liquid staking, the Near protocol offers Delegate staking, which we explained in the early sections of this article.

 Cosmos was developed to improve interoperability between various blockchain networks.
-Its consensus mechanism is called “Tendermint BFT”, which is a sister-like variant of the PoS model.
+Its consensus mechanism is called “Tendermint BFT, ” a sister-like variant of the PoS model.

-In the Cosmos network, the users can stake the network’s native token – ATOM – to support blockchain activities and earn ATOM tokens as a reward.
+In the Cosmos ork, users can network’s nat—tok—ATOM to support blockchain activities and earn ATOM tokens as a reward.

-Validator and delegated staking are also available on the Cosmos ecosystem.
-It also offers governance rights to ATOM token holders.
+Validator and delegated, and so offers governance rights to ATOM token holders.

-Osmosis is a PoS decentralized and cross-chain AMM network, developing OSMO as its native token.
-This platform enables developers to build and deploy customized AMMs.
+Osmosis is a PoS decentralized and cross-chain AMM developing OSMO as its native token.
+This platform enables developers to build and deploy customized Osmosis uses inter-blockchain communication (IBC) to AMMs.

-To provide cross-chain transactions, Osmosis uses Inter-Blockchain Communication (IBC).
-It also lets stakers deposit their tokens, provide liquidity, and swap the native tokens of the platforms supporting Tendermint IBC.
+To provide cross-chain transactions (IBC), it allows speakers to deposit their tokens, provide liquidity, and swap the native tokens of the platforms supporting Tendermint IBC.

-Osmosis provides superfluid staking, which lets stakers deposit their funds and, at the same time, use them to provide liquidity for the Osmosis liquidity pool.
+Osmosis provides superfluid staking, where stakeholders deposit their ame time and use it to provide liquidity for the Osmosis liquidity pool.

-As a decentralized blockchain network, Ankr lets deploy and run customizable blockchains.
-Its consensus mechanism is called Proof-of-Stake-on-Demand (PoSOD), another common form of the common PoS mechanism.
+As a Dets user, you can deploy and run customizable blockchains.
+Dets is a decentralized blockchain network with a consensus mechanism called Proof-of-Stake-on-Demand (PoSOD), another common form of the PoS mechanism.

 ANKR is the native token of the Ankr network, which is staked and rewarded to the stakers.

-As a decentralized blockchain, Avalanche enables its users to create and control various independent subnets, i.e., virtual chains, in a larger network.
+As a decentralized blockchain, Avalanche enables its users to create and control various independent subnets in a larger network, i.e., virtual chains.

 Avalanche utilizes the Avalanche-X consensus mechanism, a customized PoS mechanism.

-Participants of the Avalanche platform can stake its AVAX tokens to support the network and earn staking rewards.
+Participants of the Avalanche platform can stake their AVAX tokens to support the network and earn staking rewards.

 Polkadot (DOT) Liquid Staking